succinctlabs/sp1/book/generating-proofs/network.md

 cast wallet address --private-key $SP1_PRIVATE_KEY
 ```

-You should keep your private key safe and secure.
+The private key should be set to `SP1_PRIVATE_KEY`, which should be kept safe and secure.
 Only your address can be shared publically.

 ## Getting Whitelisted